Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 AGONAL ARTEFACTS:

-— Regurgitation and aspiration of gastric contents is a common agonal artefact.
+— Regurgitation and aspiration of gastric content are common artifacts.
 It may be seen in natural deaths, as a terminal event, or due to handling of the body, or due to resuscitation.

-— One of the effects of asphyxia is to cause vomiting due to medullary suboxia.
+— One of the effects of asphyxia is to cause vomiting due to medullary hypoxia.

-— Signs from muscle spasm if occurred (bruise, abrasion, sub conjunctival hemorrhage etc.
+— Signs of muscle spasm, if it occurred (bruise, abrasion, subconjunctival hemorrhage, etc.

-— Signs of asphyxia if respiratory distress occurred from any cause such as petechae, cyanosis etc.
+— Signs of asphyxia include respiratory distress from any cause, such as petechiae, cyanosis, etc.

 II.
 RESUSCITATION ARTEFACTS:

 — The injection marks of resuscitation are usually found in the cardiac region or on the extremities.
-In intracardiac injection, heart may show contusion and blood may collect in the pericardium.
+In intracardiac injection, the heart may show contusion, and blood may collect in the pericardium.

-— External massage may cause bruising of the anterior chest wall, hemorrhage into subcutaneous tissues and pectoral muscles, fracture of several ribs and sometimes of sternum.
+— External massage may cause bruising of the anterior chest wall, hemorrhage into subcutaneous tissues and pectoral muscles, fracture of several ribs, and sometimes of the sternum.

-— Vigorous resuscitation with a thoracotomy and internal cardiac massage, produces air embolism.
-When positive pressure breathing apparatus (respirator) is used for resuscitation, it produces acute emphysema, sometimes with subpleural blebs, air in the mediastinum or tension pneumothorax
+— Vigorous resuscitation with a thoracotomy and internal cardiac massage produces air embolism.
+When a positive pressure breathing apparatus (respirator) is used for resuscitation, it produces acute emphysema, sometimes with subpleural blebs, air in the mediastinum, or tension pneumothorax

 — Contusions of soft tissues of the neck may be mistaken for homicidal strangulation.

-— These resuscitation injuries may be mistaken for those due to assault or from steering-wheel impact injuries.
+— These resuscitation injuries may be mistaken for those due to assault or steering-wheel impact injuries.

 BETWEEN DEATH AND AUTOPSY

-— Artefacts due to the handling of the body:
+— Artifacts due to the handling of the body:

-— Occasionally, fractures of the ribs or the bones of extremities, or of cervical spine may occur by rough handling of bodies, especially if there is severe osteoporosis
+— Occasionally, fractures of the ribs or the bones of extremities, or the cervical spine may occur by rough handling of bodies, especially if there is severe osteoporosis

-— Contusion of the occipital region may be caused, if the head of corpse is allowed to fall on a hard surface during handling.
+— Contusion of the occipital region may be caused if the head of the corpse is allowed to fall on a hard surface during handling.

-— Fresh abrasions may be produced due to dragging of the body which were originally free from them, during the transfer of the body from the scene of crime.
+— Fresh abrasions may be produced due to the roughness of the body, which was originally on them, during the transfer of the body from the scene of the crime.

 — Atrefacts Related to Rigor Mortis:

-— The handling of the body may cause breaking of the rigor at least partially, which may mislead the doctor in the estimation of the time of death
+— The handling of the body may cause a break in the rigor at least partially, which may mislead the doctor in the estimation of the time of death

-— The onset and duration of the rigor may be altered by atmospheric conditions like extreme heat or cold, or ante-mortem conditions like muscular state, exhaustion, wasting diseases, and hyperthermia due to infections.
+— The onset and duration of rigor may be altered by atmospheric conditions, such as extreme heat or cold, or ante-mortem conditions, including muscular state, exhaustion, wasting diseases, and hyperthermia due to infections.

 — Rigor affecting the heart may simulate concentric hypertrophy of the heart.

-— Rigor mortis may accentuate the rugae or fix a point of contraction so as to give a pseudo-hourglass, which is readily removed by traction.
+— Rigor mortis may accentuate the rugae or fix a point of contraction to give a pseudo-hourglass, which is readily removed by traction.

-— Rigor in pylorus causes it to be unduly firm and contracted
+— Rigor in the pylorus causes it to be unduly firm and contracted.

-— The color of the post mortem stains is usually bluish-purple.
+— The color of postmortem stains is usually bluish-purple.
 Certain poisons may change the

-— Patches of hemorrhage, sometimes quit large and confluent, can occur in the tissues behind the esophagus at the level of the larynx.
+— Patches of hemorrhage, sometimes quite large and confluent, can occur in the tissues behind the esophagus at the level of the larynx.

-— ‘Banding’ of the esophagus may be seen, especially when the tissues are congested
+— ‘Banding’ of the esophagus may be seen, especially when the tissues decompose.

-— Intense localized lividity of skin due to hypostasis, or displacement of internal pools of blood by pressure of gases of decomposition produces pseudo-bruising which may simulate ante-mortem bruises.
+— Intense localized lividity of the skin, due to hypostasis, or the displacement of internal blood.
+Decomposition, the pressure of gases, produces pseudo-bruising that may simulate ante-mortem bruises.

 — In a dead body lying on its back, blood accumulates in the posterior part of the scalp due to gravity

-— Bloody fluid may be found in the mouth and nose in decomposed bodies, which is marked in conditions which produce pulmonary edema.
+— Bloody fluid may be found in the mouth and nose in decomposed bodies, which is marked in conditions that produce pulmonary edema.

 — Artefacts due to Animal and Insect Bites:

-— Rodents gnaw away tissue over localised areas.
+— Rodents gnaw away at issues in localized areas.
 They produce shallow craters with irregular borders by nibbling and leave long grooves.

-— The bites by dogs are clear-cut, with deep impressions of teeth in small area.
+— The bites by dogs are clear-cut, with deep impressions of teeth in a small area.

 — Cat bites are usually very small and round.

-— Marks produced by insects (ants or roaches) are dry, brown with irregular margins, and are usually seen in moist parts of the body, e.g., ears, armpits, groins, scrotum, anus, etc.
+— Marks produced by insects (ants or roaches) are dry, brown with irregular margins, and are typically seen in moist parts of the body, e.g., ears, armpits, groins, scrotum, anus, etc.

-— Aquatic animals may cause same types of artefacts in dead body situated in water.
+— Aquatic animals may cause the same postmortem findings in the dead body.

-— Before the blood clots, a post-mortem injury may damage a blood vessel and produce hemorrhage.
+— Before postmortem clots, an antemortem injury may damage a blood vessel and produce hemorrhage.

 — After death, blood may collect in the pleural cavities due to wounds produced on the chest wall and the lung tissue.